OlivierSohn/hamazed/README.md

 heroku logs --tail -a <herokuAppName>
 ```

+Note that if you try accessing `<herokuAppDomain>` from a browser, you will get an error,
+and looking at the logs you'll see "Header missing: Sec-WebSocket-Key".
+This is because the game server sockets are using the websocket protocol, not the HTTP protocol.

-## Connecting a client to a running game server
+## Connect to a running game server

 Once the server is deployed, clients may connect to it by IP/name and port: